wtsi-hgi/consul-lock/README.md

     - Blocking and non-blocking locking.
     - Lock acquire timeouts.
     - Add extra metadata to lock information (useful for monitoring who is holding locks).
+    - Specify lock event listeners to be fired before lock acquire is attempted and if unable to acquire locked lock.
 - CLI:
     - Release multiple locks with keys that match regular expression.
     - Meaningful exit codes (see `configuration.py` for details).